ImageMagick/Usage-Markdown/basics/index.md

 ~~~

 The "`-geometry`" operator is special as it is the only operator that only affects one image (the last) in the image list, rather than affecting all of the images in some way.
-It is only provided for backward compatibility and special alpha composition requirements.
-See [Geometry, resize just the last image](../resize/#geometry) for more details.
+It is only provided for backward compatibility and special alpha composition requirements, see [Geometry, resize just the last image](../resize/#geometry) for more details.

-The other two "`-version`" and "`-list`" are information generating operators, and causes IM to explicitly quit, after returning the requested information.
-See [IM Special Controls](#controls) below, for more information on these options.
+The other two "`-version`" and "`-list`" are information generating operators, and cause IM to explicitly quit, after returning the requested information, see [IM Special Controls](#controls) below, for more information on these options.

 Some options could even cause the whole command to be run multiple times.
-Basically they are specially handled in some strange and unusual way.
+Basically, they are specially handled in some strange and unusual way.

-Generally these as not used except in special situations or to recover specific global information.
+Generally these are not used except in special situations or to recover specific global information.

 I hope the separation of options into settings and operators is clear as it is vital to the way IM now works.

 Remember under version 6 of ImageMagick...

-**Settings are *saved* in some way for later use, while Operators are applied *immediately* to the images.**
+>**Settings are *saved* in some way for later use, while Operators are applied *immediately* to the images.**

 This is what makes version 6 different from every previous version of IM.
-All options are defined to be a 'setting' or an 'operator' and the order will determine exactly when, and to what images, the option will be applied to.
+All options are defined to be a 'setting' or an 'operator' and the order will determine exactly when, and to what images, the option will be applied.

 The [IM Examples Options Reference](../reference.html) can be used to identify what is an 'setting' and what is an 'operator'.

 ### Working Example of an IM Command {#example}

 Let's take a look at an example, and how it will be processed by IM version 6.

 ~~~